-In this video, Brisbane residents share their experiences around accessibility and inclusion in Brisbane.
-You can also read the text version.
+Council is building a more accessible and inclusive city.
+In this video, residents share their experiences around accessibility in Brisbane.

 Council is committed to achieving equitable access and inclusion, so that everyone can use public facilities, participate in Council programs and receive full benefits from Council services.